What’s Involved In Professional AC Maintenance Services?

 You can maintain a comfortable temperature inside your house with weather stripping.
 Weather stripping often takes the form of strips of foam that can seal the cracks around doors and windows.

-Installing weather stripping puts less burden on the HVAC system and tightens up the building envelope to prevent energy loss.
+Installing weather stripping puts less burden on the HVAC system and tightens the building envelope to prevent energy loss.
 Weather stripping can be done at any time of year, especially before summer or winter.

 Once weather stripping is installed, it can be used all year round.
 However, some kinds of weather stripping will wear down over time.
 Check weather stripping every fall and spring, and replace it once it becomes too old to be effective.